 Jean-Marc Haddock was a French surfer in Puerto Rico; he had long hair and wore a T-shirt baggy enough to hide a Smith & Wesson revolver.
 Henri Marc Renard, a graduate of a prestigious university on the East Coast, was a banker in Manhattan and rented a luxury apartment near Washington Square Park.
 Alex Perez, a long-haired petty crook from the Bronx, had a penchant for Gucci shirts, Rolex watches, and Cartier sunglasses.

 Ruskin had more than a dozen aliases throughout his career, and just as many pagers, cell phones, wallets, driving licenses, credit cards, social security numbers, business cards, degrees, email addresses, library cards, and even gym memberships.
 “At one time I had four different cell phones.
 I was in demand because I spoke fluent French and Spanish!”

 A Glock Under His Shirt

-One of Ruskin’s final creations was named Pascal Latour (“a touch of class without the pretention of a hyphenated surname”), a Parisian businessman who loved money and beautiful women, who bought his suits in Buenos Aires and wore ties by Hermès.
+One of Ruskin’s final creations was named Pascal Latour (“A touch of class without the pretention of a hyphenated last name”), a Parisian businessman who loved money and beautiful women, who bought his suits in Buenos Aires and wore ties by Hermès.
 In this role, he helped arrest 22 corrupt arms dealers in what was known as Africa Sting.

 There is little chance of businessmen looking for revenge after a mission, but there is less certainty with heroin dealers, for example.
 “Criminals are angry when they are apprehended, but they know it’s not worth taking out an FBI agent and spending the rest of their life on the run,” says Ruskin.
 Although that does not stop him sliding an automatic Glock pistol into his belt when he leaves his apartment.
 “I don’t want to find myself in a situation where the bad guys are armed and I’m not.”